AntonioCCosta/local-linear-segmentation/README.md

 The data contained in '\sample_data' consists of three samples in different systems:

-1) 'AllenData_sample.h5' is a snippet of Calcium Imaging of hundreds of neurons in the mouse VisAl cortex (experiment 511854338).
-Allen Institute for Brain Science (2016) Allen Brain Observatory.
-Available at observatory.brain-map.org/visualcoding/.
+1) 'AllenData_sample.h5' is a snippet of Calcium imaging of hundreds of neurons in the mouse VisAl cortex.
+Data was obtained from the Allen Institute [2] (experiment 511854338).

 2) 'Sample_tseries.h5' is a simulation of a set of harmonic oscillators that reverse direction.

 3) 'worm_tseries.h5' is a snippet of a laser induced escape response of C. elegans.
-The full dataset is published in the Dryad Digital Repository [2].
+The full dataset is published in the Dryad Digital Repository [3].

 [1] - Broekmans O, Rodgers J, Ruy S, Stephens GJ (2016) "Resolving coiled shapes reveals new reorientation behaviors in C. elegans" eLife 2016;5:e17227; https://doi.org/10.7554/elife.17227

+[2] - Allen Institute for Brain Science (2016) Allen Brain Observatory.
+Available at observatory.brain-map.org/visualcoding/.

-[2] - Broekmans OD, Rodgers JB, Ryu WS, Stephens GJ (2016) Data from: Resolving coiled shapes reveals new reorientation behaviors in C. elegans.
+[3] - Broekmans OD, Rodgers JB, Ryu WS, Stephens GJ (2016) Data from: Resolving coiled shapes reveals new reorientation behaviors in C. elegans.
 Dryad Digital Repository. https://doi.org/10.5061/dryad.t0m6p